MohanaHariharan18/movie-_recommendation_system/README.md

 # 🎬 Movie Recommendation System

 A content-based movie recommendation engine built with Python, Pandas, and scikit-learn.
 This project analyzes movie metadata (genres, keywords, cast, overview) to recommend similar movies using cosine similarity on TF-IDF vectors.
 Perfect for data analytics portfolios demonstrating NLP, vectorization, and recommendation algorithms.[web:7][web:13]

 ---
-## 📌 Project Description

-This project implements a **content-based movie recommendation system** that suggests movies similar to a given movie based on features such as genres and metadata.
-The system uses **data preprocessing, similarity computation, and machine learning concepts** to generate recommendations.

-The project is implemented and demonstrated using **Jupyter Notebooks**.
----

 ## ✨ Features